-A challenging hiking holiday in the Pyrenees
+A challenging hiking experience in the Pyrenees mountains

 4 nights refuge full board

 |For pre-composed groups of 4-6 people